-One of the stand-out points of Simon Tilley’s podcast episode was for me when he spoke about starting the Hockerton Housing Project.
-Efficient use of locally sourced (where possible) resources during building and when lived in was at the heart of the design.
-It was essential to view the house as a whole system, rather than just lots of distinct entities such as lighting, heating, water, to be bolted on later.
+One of the stand-out points of Simon Tilley’s podcast episode was when he spoke about starting the Hockerton Housing Project.
+At the heart of the design was the efficient use of locally sourced (where possible) resources.
+It was essential to view the house as a whole system rather than just lots of distinct entities, such as lighting, heating, and water, to be bolted on later.

 Using energy efficiently was paramount.
 Heating was designated a priority, as it typically makes up 60% of household energy needs.
 Through clever design, heating the Hockerton houses has been achieved without installing a central heating system.
 Passive energy gains from the sunlight and body heat are generally sufficient to provide an even temperature of 18-23°C all year round.
 The experience is apparently similar to a Mediterranean house.

 We all know that sunlight is not a given in the UK, unlike other places such as California.
 Therefore, storing heat is essential to maintain a comfortable temperature, from creating a thermal mass through building materials.
 A lack of thermal mass results in a cold building in winter, hence the need for additional heating; in the summer, there is a greater risk of overheating when outside temperatures rise.
 At Hockerton, heat is stored in the walls, by building the bricks on the inside and the insulation on the outside; the opposite way round to commonly built UK houses.
 It seems perplexing to me; why are not more houses built in this more energy-efficient way?
 Simon suggested a disconnect between the builder not being an inhabitant to gain feedback and weak building regulations as possible reasons.